BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_1_Sending_a_Transaction_to_a_Multisig.md

 ```
 As you can see, there was nothing unusual in the creation of the transaction, and it looked entirely normal, albeit with an address with a different prefix than normal (`2NAGfA4nW6nrZkD5je8tSiAcYB9xL2xYMCz`).

+## Summary: Sending a Transaction with a Multisig

+Multisigs addresses lock funds to multiple private keys — possibly requiring all of those private keys, and possibly requiring just some from the set.
+They're easy enough to create with `bitcoin-cli` and they're entirely easy to send to, but they actually make use of P2SH addresses, a large topic that will get more coverage in the future.

+_What is the power of multisignatures?_ Multisignatures allow the modeling of a variety of financial arrangements, such as corporations, partnerships, committees, and other groups.
+A "1 of 2" multisig might be a married couple's joint bank account, while a "2 of 2" multisig might be used for large fund expenditures by a Limited Liability Partnership.
+Multisignatures also form one of the basis of Smart Contracts, such as escrow.
+For example, a real estate deal could be closed with a 2-of-3 multisig, where the signatures are submitted by the buyer, the seller, and an escrow agent.
+Once the escrow agent agrees that all of the conditions have been met, he frees up the funds for the seller; or alternatively, the buyer and seller can jointly free the funds.